Brunch at Federal Galley does not disappoint.

 After being rung up at each restaurant, patrons are given a number to set on their table.
 The food is freshly prepared and delivered right to you.
 The first to arrive was the towering Nutella stuffed French toast.
 Two huge slices of freshly baked challah bread, a creamy Nutella spread filling, powdered sugar sprinkled on top and a side of syrup made up this magnificent dish.
 I had to dig right in for a quick bite.
 The perfectly grilled toast with a creamy chocolatey spread on the inside made this the perfect brunch treat.

 The breakfast quesadilla arrived before I finished my first bite of the French toast.
 Sour cream, guacamole, salsa and refried beans with cheese—all of my favorite Mexican-style accompaniments—garnished the dish.
 And to my surprise, a nice heap of perfectly crisp, seasoned breakfast potatoes also adorned the plate.
 The quesadilla was filled with scrambled eggs, sausage and cheese.

-At the end of the meal, I was certainly filled to the brim!
+At the end of the meal, I was filled to the brim!
 My dishes could have easily been shared by two people.
 As far as cost is concerned, it was a bit pricier than your average breakfast or brunch spots.
 My total for two entrees and a mimosa was about $35.
-Federal Galley is a great spot to take a group of friends or family with a variety of different tastes, as it would surely be easy for everyone to find something they like.
+And it was all delicious.
+While the food hit the spot, I think what is most impressive about the Federal Galley is their mission to support aspiring chefs and the local community.

 By Bobby Catley